Storm overflow map

 This map provides near real-time information about Dŵr Cymru’s storm overflow activity, as indicated by our event duration monitors.

-This is a first version of the storm overflow map – known as the ‘beta’ version.
+Please note that this is a beta version of the storm overflow map.
 We are using this version to continue to test and improve the site.

 or you can view the map in a new window.